woman reclined on couch

 • Thoughts of death or suicide

-Prioritize You and Stay Connected
+Prioritize Yourself and Stay Connected

 Vitamin D and Nutrition

 In addition to using a Happy Light or a similar product to mimic sunlight, have your vitamin D levels checked—low vitamin D can affect mood.
-The good news is, vitamin D can be increased by exposure to the sun in just 10-15 minutes per day (but not through a window).
-Whether your depression is seasonal or year-round, good nutrition and vitamins can also help, so check with your doctor.
-Another thing to consider is avoiding alcohol during this time.
-Drinking can further depression and create a downward spiral.
+If you are able to get outside, you can increase your vitamin D by just 10-15 minutes of direct sun exposure per day (not through a window).